sanika-jain/AgenticAI-Agno/Level4/Readme.md

+Document Q&A WorkFlow
+--
 l4-w.py is an advanced example script that demonstrates how to build an end-to-end document question answering (Q&A) workflow using the Agno framework, the Gemini language model, and ChromaDB for vector storage.

 What does this file do?

 1. Loads environment variables and API keys from a .env file for secure configuration.
 2. Downloads and chunks a PDF from a specified URL.
-3. Embeds the PDF content using Gemini embeddings and stores them in a Chroma vector database for semantic search.
+3. Embeds the PDF content using Gemini embeddings and stores it in a Chroma vector database for semantic search.
 4. Defines a workflow class that:

     i.
 Accepts user questions.